-By the end of the six month trial, the soldiers taking orlistat had lost 1.3 kilograms (kg) of fat more than those taking placebo pills, which is equivalent to 2.87 pounds (lbs).
-It’s worth noting that the soldiers weren’t obese, but they were slightly overweight (greater than 2% above the percent body fat standard).
+By the end of the six month trial, the soldiers taking orlistat had lost 2.87 pounds more than those taking placebo pills.
+It’s worth noting that the soldiers weren’t obese, but they were slightly overweight (more than 2% above the percent body fat standard set by the military).

-While this trial did show orlistat may be effective, we don’t find the results to be very impressive.
-An average weight loss of 0.5 lb per month may not be worth the risk of pharmaceutical side effects in our opinion.
-This level of weight loss is easily achievable through dietary modifications.
+While this trial did show orlistat to be effective, these results are modest and relatively unimpressive in our opinion.
+An average weight loss of 0.5 pounds per month may not be worth the risk of pharmaceutical side effects.
+This rate of weight loss can be achievable through lifestyle changes.

 A separate clinical trial on orlistat, published in 2012, reported more impressive results.
 This study included both overweight and obese patients who took orlistat 60 mg capsules three times daily for 24 weeks along with diet and exercise counseling.
 The patients using orlistat lost 15.7% of visceral fat (fat around organs) compared to visceral fat loss of 9.4% for patients taking placebo pills.

-Those using orlistat lost an average of 10.25 lbs of fat overall, which is significant.
+Those using orlistat lost an average of 10.25 pounds of fat overall, which is significant.

 Orlistat has also been proven effective for patients who are only slightly overweight.
 A medical study published in 2006 examined the effects of 16 weeks of orlistat for patients who were categorized as “mildly to moderately overweight.”
 The dosage was 60 mg, three times per day which seems to be the research standard.

-Patients in this trial were assigned to a restricted calorie diet supplemented with either orlistat or a placebo pill.
-Both groups lost weight, but the group taking orlistat lost 2.54 lbs more, which if sustained would equate to an annual weight loss of 8.26 lbs more than using diet alone.
+Patients in this trial were assigned to a restricted calorie diet and supplemented with either orlistat or a placebo pill.
+Both groups lost weight, but the group taking orlistat lost 2.54 pounds more, which if sustained would equate to an annual weight loss of 8.26 pounds more than using diet alone.

 We will conclude from the available research that orlistat is effective for weight loss, and appears to be more effective for patients at a higher starting weight such as obese patients.